trellis-ldp/trellis/README.md

 A [mailing list](https://groups.google.com/group/trellis-ldp) is available to anyone who is interested in using, contributing to or simply learning more about Trellis.

+## Downloads

+Core artifacts are available from Maven Central.
+Deployable applications, based on particular implementations will be availabe from the respective repositories.

+One such implementation, based on a distributed Kafka-based event bus can be downloaded at: https://github.com/trellis-ldp/trellis-rosid/releases

 ## Features

 Trellis has been designed with four primary goals: